Noblsft/Mythral/README.md

 flutter create --template=package packages/core
 ```

-## Running the App in Development Mode
+## Running the app in development mode

 Below are the commands to run the app in development mode on different platforms: